How to Crack CA Final in the First Attempt – Subject Wise Approach

 • The key to study practical chapters viz – Consolidated Financial Statement, Share-Based Payment or Financial Instrument is written practise after understanding the concepts.

-1. Strategic Financial Management (SFM)
+1. Advanced Financial Management (SFM)

 • Best study material – ICAI Module, RTP, MTP, Past Year Papers.